archer-v/boogieman/README.md

 Working modes
 - console mode: it returns the check result in exit code and stdout message.
-- http daemon: receive script in post request and returns a response object object when check is finished
+- http daemon: receives a script as a post request and returns a response object object when check is finished
 - continuos monitoring mode: perform regular checks and exposes the results as prometheus metrics or json object.

 All probes in a scenario can be executed simultaneously so the entire scenario can perform quickly.
 Configurable timeouts are supported for all checks.